MI2DataLab/XAI-tools/README.md

+# Landscape of R packages for eXplainable Artificial Intelligence

 This repository is a landing page for the article: Szymon Maksymiuk, Alicja Gosiewska, and Przemysław Biecek. *Landscape of R packages for eXplainable Artificial Intelligence*.
-It contains data and code necessary to reproduce all analysis made in the papee.
+It contains data and code necessary to reproduce all analysis made in the paper.

 <center>